The Roman empire

 The module consists of five main blocks and a conclusion.
 Each block emphasises a different aspect or way of thinking about the Roman empire.

 The module begins by asking big questions about what we mean when we write about ‘the Roman empire’, introducing you to the different ways in which it can be investigated.
-Equipped with an understanding of the different types of source that can be used to examine the empire, you will then begin to explore it from a number of alternative perspectives.
+Equipped with an understanding of the different types of sources that can be used to examine the empire, you will then begin to explore it from a number of alternative perspectives.
 This begins with the view from Rome, at the centre of empire, before moving on to consider the military, governmental and economic mechanisms and structures which enabled the empire to function successfully.
-After this you will explore the cultural forces that shaped what it meant to be ‘Roman’ before assessing the impact of changes that took place during the later empire, as well as the continued significance of the empire for later generations.
+After this, you'll explore the cultural forces that shaped what it meant to be ‘Roman’ before assessing the impact of changes that took place during the later empire, as well as the continued significance of the empire for later generations.

 As the module progresses, you are expected to develop a degree of independence in learning to the extent that you are able to complete independent analyses using the skills you have learned in the course of your study.